Gaboxadol: History

 In 2007, the development of gaboxadol was terminated by Lundbeck and Merck.
 They cited lack of effectiveness in a large 3-month clinical trial, the occurrence of high rates of psychiatric adverse effects at supratherapeutic doses in a misuse liability study with drug users, a frequent incidence of tachycardia at therapeutic doses, and other reasons.
 Moreover, there was anxiety in the pharmaceutical industry concerning hypnotics at the time owing to bizarre reports of zolpidem (Ambien)-induced delirium that had emerged in the media in 2006.
 This may have resulted in greater concern about potential liability issues.
 Merck was also struggling with recent litigation from its drug rofecoxib (Vioxx), which may have made it further averse to liability.
 When presented with the data on the hallucinogenic effects of high doses of gaboxadol, a Merck executive remarked "looks like LSD to me!"
 A New Drug Application (NDA) was ultimately never submitted to the United States Food and Drug Administration (FDA).
 Many of the companies' employees were said to have been surprised and confused by the discontinuation and the decision is still critically debated.

-Journalist and scientist Hamilton Morris wrote and published a notable exposé on gaboxadol in Harper's Magazine in 2013, including his self-experimentation with the drug.
+Journalist and scientist Hamilton Morris published a notable exposé on gaboxadol in Harper's Magazine in 2013, including his self-experimentation with the drug.
 According to Morris, the discontinuation of gaboxadol's late-stage development may have deprived people with insomnia access to an effective, safe, and non-addictive treatment.
-In addition, Morris has critiqued the pharmaceutical industry as being more interested in selling minimally effective drugs devoid of side effects instead of medications with real therapeutic effects but a higher risk of litigation.
+In addition, Morris has critiqued the pharmaceutical industry as being more interested in selling minimally effective drugs devoid of side effects than medications with real therapeutic effects but a higher risk of litigation.

 In 2015, Lundbeck sold its rights to the molecule to Ovid Therapeutics, whose plan was to develop it for Angelman syndrome (AS) and fragile X syndrome (FXS).
 It was known internally at Ovid Therapeutics under the developmental code name OV101.
 In 2021, development of gaboxadol for Angelman syndrome and fragile X syndrome was discontinued due to lack of effectiveness.
+However, another company appears to be continuing the development of gaboxadol for fragile X syndrome.

+Gaboxadol was encountered as a novel designer drug in Canada in the early 2020s.

 Society and culture

 Names

 Gaboxadol is the generic name of the drug and its INN and USAN.
 It is also known by its former developmental code names Lu-2-030 or Lu-02-030 (Lundbeck), MK-0928 (Merck), and OV101 (Ovid Therapeutics).
-In addition, gaboxadol is well-known in the scientific literature by its chemical name 4,5,6,7-tetrahydroisoxazolo(5,4-c)pyridin-3-ol (THIP).
+In addition, gaboxadol is well known in the scientific literature by its chemical name 4,5,6,7-tetrahydroisoxazolo(5,4-c)pyridin-3-ol (THIP).